markski1/SAIntegrityCheck/README.md

 Building: Just compile the .pas file with Free Pascal Compiler and default options.

 TODO:
-- Create program to generate databases of file paths and their respective hashes.
+- ~~Create program to generate databases of file paths and their respective hashes.~~ Unnecesary, using text instead.
-- Change the hardcoded checks for ussage of said database file.
+- ~~Change the hardcoded checks for ussage of said database file.~~ Done.
 - Check for SA directory automatically.
+- Check for sideloaded cheats
+- Check for known keyloggers
 - ?????